Havimaki/Kong-Services-API/README.md

 ## Run Locally

 A postman package can be found [here](https://www.getpostman.com/collections/5da64b771d9a3ea9a3da).
 Simply copy that link and import it in Postman (Sorry, I didn't have an Insomnia package ready).
 There you will have access to all the CRUD endpoints for the `Service` and `Version` entities.
-Since there is no seeded data, feel free to play around with the `POST` requests beforequerying with any of the `GET`requests.
+Since there is no seeded data, feel free to play around with the `POST` requests before querying with any of the `GET`requests.
 (Or start off with a `GET` request to view it's initial state).

 ```bash